25 Top-Rated Tourist Attractions in Washington State

 4. Mount Rainier National Park

-Mount Rainier is an iconic Washington landmark seen from miles in every direction.
-It's the tallest peak in the state (14,410 feet) and is located within eyesight of Seattle, and the mountain itself is at the center of its namesake national park.
+Mount Rainier is an iconic Washington landmark seen miles from every direction, including certain vantage points in Seattle on clear days.
+It's the tallest peak in the state (14,410 feet) and is at the center of its namesake national park.

 Two areas of particularly stunning interest include the Sunrise and Paradise regions of the park.
 The road to Paradise is open, weather permitting, year-round, allowing visitors to reach high elevations for hiking in summer and snowshoeing in winter.
-The Sunrise area, on the west side of the park, lives up to its name and is well worth a pre-dawn drive.
+The Sunrise area, on the park's northeast side, lives up to its name and is well worth a pre-dawn drive.

-Alongside the around-the-mountain Wonderland Trail, other hiking trails at Mount Rainier National Park tour mountain meadows, massive waterfalls, and groves of ancient forests.
+Hiking trails at Mount Rainier National Park tour mountain meadows, massive waterfalls, and groves of ancient forests, including the around-the-mountain Wonderland Trail.
 The country-spanning Pacific Crest Trail also passes through the park's boundaries.

-Four auto-campgrounds are some of the best campgrounds at Rainier.
+Four auto-campgrounds are among some of the best campgrounds in Rainier.
+Two of the campgrounds, Cougar Rock and Ohanapecosh, accept reservations and often book out fast.
 Visitors also find several other places to pitch a tent or park an RV in the national forests surrounding the park.

 Other attractions are within easy distance of the park, including Northwest Trek wildlife park in Eatonville and the Mount Rainier Scenic Railroad in the little town of Elbe.